 This item isn’t PBS-subsidised for hospital in-patients.
 You must include the hospital name and provider number on the authority application form.

 Applying for initial or first continuing treatment

 Patients receiving lenalidomide under this PBS listing must be registered in the i-access risk management program.

-Apply for initial or first continuing authority approval to prescribe PBS subsidised lenalidomide to treat myelodysplastic syndrome in writing and either:
+Applications for initial or first continuing authority approval to prescribe PBS-subsidised lenalidomide to treat myelodysplastic syndrome can be made either in:

 - authority prescription form or forms